PlainsightAI/legacy-docs/ingress-api.md

 ## Introduction

-The Ingress API allows devices to register with the Sixgill Sense Platform, send device event data and receive required metadata, such as device configuration.
-Currently, the API is compatible with mobile (iOS, Android) and generic IoT devices.
-To interact with the platform, developers can use its RESTful HTTP interface, which supports both JSON and [Protobuf](https://developers.google.com/protocol-buffers/) formatted data.
+The Ingress API allows devices to register with and send data to the Sixgill Sense platform.
+Currently, the API is is compatible with mobile (iOS, Android) and generic IoT devices; and it supports both JSON and [Protobuf](https://developers.google.com/protocol-buffers/) formatted data.

 The API is separated into two main sections: mobile and IoT.
-The mobile portion of the API is intended to be used by the Sixgill Reach SDKs for iOS and Android.
-The IoT section consists of a single endpoint that ingests generic JSON data.
-Both sections register devices in the same way.
+The former is intended to be used by the Sixgill Reach SDKs for iOS and Android; the latter is a single endpoint that ingests generic JSON data.
+Both sections register devices the same way.

 ## Mobile

 ### Authentication

-To register with the Ingress API, devices must provide an valid API Key, which can be generated in the "Channels" section of the Dashboard.
-In exchange they'll receive a token that they can use to interact with the remainder of the app.
+To register with the Ingress API, devices must post their info and a valid API Key, which can be generated in the "channels" section of the Dashboard, to the "registration" endpoint.
+In exchange they'll receive a JSON Web Token with which they can interact with the remainder of the app.
 Below is a sample registration request:

 ```shell
 curl -X POST "https://ingress.sixgill.com/v1/registration"  -d '{